Combination of traditional and parametric insurance: calibration method based on the optimization of a criterion adapted to heavy tail losses: Empirical analysis on real data

 \subsection{Data and setting}

 The tornado losses dataset\footnote{Available at https://www.spc.noaa.gov/wcm//\#data} used in this study is identical to the one analyzed by \cite{daouia2023inference}.
 In this work, the authors confirmed the heavy-tailed nature of these losses over the period 2010 to 2016 by fitting a Generalized Pareto Distribution.
+We validate the heavy-tailed nature of the loss data by examining the plots presented in figure \ref{fig:ev_analysis}.
+The Hill plot shows an initial high variance, followed by a stable region and then a deviation.
+The mean excess plot is globally strictly increasing, and the QQ-plot indicates that the tail of the loss data is much heavier than that of the exponential distribution.
+Finally, we perform a Cramér–von Mises goodness-of-fit test, which fails to reject the null hypothesis of a Generalized Pareto Distribution, with a p-value of 0.902.

 The variables of interest in this dataset include tornado monetary losses ($loss$), the starting and ending longitude and latitude of each tornado ($slon$, $elon$, $slat$, and $elat$), and the length and width of the area affected by the tornado ($len$ and $wid$).
 To address issues related to the scale of the losses, we work with losses normalized per unit area, defined as: